 Leave the scene of the violation, if not responsible for the space in which the violation is occurring.

-Complicit students may be sanctioned to the same extent as if they had committed the prohibited act.
+Students who are complicit or attempt to commit prohibited acts may be sanctioned to the same extent as if they had committed the prohibited act.
 Students are accountable for their guests’ conduct and may be sanctioned under this provision as if they had committed the violations themselves.

 3.3 Alcohol on NDSU Property